ahs718/dotfiles/readme.md

 -   These are the dotfiles for different applications that I use on linux and macOS.
 -   In order to get use these configurations, you can use one of the two scripts included in the repository.
--   Both of the scripts symlink the config files in the repository to their respective locations in the filesystem.
-Therefore, it is advised to *not* delete the repo after running the script.

 ## Use Dotfiles